A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Bounds for General -Estimators

-The reader should also recall the definition~\eqref{EqnDefnCompat} of the subspace compatibility constant.
-With this notation, we can now state the main result of this paper: \btheos[Bounds for general models] Under conditions (G1) and (G2), consider the problem~\eqref{EqnMest} based on a strictly positive regularization constant $\regpar \geq 2 \Regd{\nabla \Loss(\betastar)}$.
-Then any optimal solution $\betahatlam$ to the convex program~\eqref{EqnMest} satisfies the bound
+Let us recall our running assumptions on the structure of the convex program (\ref{EqnMest}). \begin{longlist}[(G2)] \item[(G1)] The regularizer $\Regplain$ is a norm and is decomposable with respect to the subspace pair $(\ModelSet, \overline{\ModelSet}{}^\perp )$, where $\ModelSet\subseteq\overline{\ModelSet}$. \item[(G2)] The loss function $\Loss$ is convex and differentiable, and satisfies restricted strong convexity with curvature $\NewMcon$ and tolerance $\rscslop$. \end{longlist} The reader should also recall the definition (\ref{EqnDefnCompat}) of the subspace compatibility constant.
+With this\vadjust{\goodbreak} notation, we can now state the main result of this paper: \begin{theos}[(Bounds for general models)] Under conditions \textup{(G1)} and \textup{(G2)}, consider the problem (\ref{EqnMest}) based on a strictly positive regularization constant $\regpar\geq2 {\Regplain^*(\nabla\Loss({\betapar^*}))}$.
+Then any optimal solution ${\widehat{\betapar}_{\regpar}}$ to the convex program (\ref {EqnMest}) satisfies the bound